Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. Details

 When I was young and clearly uninterested in the matter, I thought this strange German-like word meant nothing more than a simple trademark.
 It was on every other clock, so it must have been!

 But big was my surprise when I realized it stood for a movement mechanism, not a clock brand.
 Besides typical wall clocks, loads of wristwatches had it as well, which instantly raised questions, like what is quartz movement in a watch, how it works, and why it’s everywhere.

 In the following post, you’ll receive answers to these and many more questions that typically arise when searching for this type of wristwatch.

 The Core of Quartz Movement

 The whole movement comes down to a tiny piece of crystalline mineral of quartz that possesses piezoelectric attributes.

 “Piezoelectric” means that quartz accumulates electrical charge in response to applied mechanical stress.
 Thus, the quartz movement works solely on electrical power, unlike the mechanical counterpart, which is powered by mechanical energy.

 Quartz movement is widely used, mainly due to accuracy and affordability.
 It contains few moving parts and requires minimal maintenance, aside from the battery replacements.
 It’s a movement you can find from any price category, from a cheap 20-dollar to a 1,000$ beauty.

-Hence, the attributes of quartz mineral in combination with the technology built around it make quartz watches one of a kind precision beasts.
-Why not peak into the working mechanism of it to understand the hype surrounding the movement?
+Hence, the attributes of quartz mineral in combination with the technology built around it make quartz watches one-of-a-kind precision beasts.
+So, why not peak into its working mechanism to understand the hype surrounding the movement?